Staff & Board

 Rebecca Goldstone and Michael Stern, Founders & Project Directors, have been working in and around Kibale since the year 2000.
 For the first several years of the current project, they lived on site and developed the successful methodologies.
 Now based in the US, Rebecca runs the Foundation and Michael is the Curator of Primates & Small Mammals at the Philadelphia Zoo.
 They travel to Uganda 2-3 times each year to help where needed and ensure the programs continue to evolve in productive ways.

 Steven T. Stern, Esq., Treasurer, is a retired attorney who now tries to paint at home in Philadelphia and on vacation around the country.

-Bob Berghaier is an Africa travel specialist at Premier Tours.
+Bob Berghaier is an Africa travel specialist and a Docent at the Philadelphia Zoo.

 Dr. Kimberly Duffy holds a PhD in Primatology, and conducted her thesis research on chimpanzees living in Kibale.
 She currently teaches Biology at the International School of Uganda.

 Ann Marie Gage works with non-profit organizations in Colorado for biodiversity conservation and endangered species recovery.